The National Guild of Removers & Storers

 The Guild’s efforts in respect of consumer protection were recognised by Which?
 Magazine who suggested that its readers look out for a Guild member when moving home.

-Further still, The Guild is regularly consulted by the national media (including The BBC) on matters relating to the removals industry.
+Further still, The Guild has been consulted by the national media (including The BBC) on matters relating to the removals industry.
 The Guild have been asked to contribute as industry advisers by ‘Watchdog’ and ‘Don’t Get Done Get Dom’ on episodes featuring removers and are a preferred consultant to the National Press.

 The Guild also pioneered, and introduced into the removals industry, a number of consumer protection “firsts”, one of which was its greatest achievement to-date by helping to found The Removals Industry Ombudsman Scheme (RIOS).